stuart-lab/cellranger-workflow/README.md

 Most important step of entire workflow.
 In this example, the file "test_run_multione.csv" is used in the config.yaml file - any file name can be used just edit config file accordingly.
 Ensure format of xxx_metadata.csv is adhered to strictly; Format should be exactly as that of the "xxx_metadata.csv" file provided.

 Note: "GSM" typically refers to a library and "SRR" to a run.
-Although these terminologies may be used inaccurately in the current context, please adhere to the column names specified in test_run_multione.csv for consistency and accuracy.
+Although these terminologies may be used inaccurately in the current context, please adhere to the column names specified in test_run_multiome.csv for consistency and accuracy.

 ### #2 Adjusting parameters in config.yaml